buildbot/buildbot/master/docs/developer/data.rst

         This method is the interface between change sources and the rest of Buildbot.

         All parameters should be passed as keyword arguments.

+        All parameters labeled 'unicode' must be unicode strings and not bytestrings.
+        Filenames in ``files``, and property names, must also be unicode strings.
+        This is tested by the fake implementation.

 Links
 .....